RAKWireless/WisBlock/bootloader/RAK4630/README.md

 # Bootloader Manual

-# IMPORTANT - READ FIRST
-There are two bootloaders here.
-Inside the folder **`old`** is the old bootloader, which has some problems with USB upload of your application.
-We kept it here just for reference.
-Inside the folder **`new`** is the new bootloader which can be updated either by DAPLink/JLink or over BLE OTA DFU.

-_**Below is the instruction how to upload the new bootloader with DAPLink/JLink.
-For instruction how to update the bootloader with BLE OTA DFU, please check the instructions given in the [OTA DFU update instructions](./new/README.md)**_

 # 1. Overview

 This guide describes how to download bootloader of RAK4630 in case of any crash or erase during use.
 The below is important: